carlosmunozmoncayo/PINNs-hyperbolic-PDEs/README.md

 -------------------------------------------
 ## Requirements
-python (Tested on 3.9.12)
+My specific setup is provided in the file **requirements.txt**, but the following Python libraries are required
-numpy
+- NumPy
-matplotlib
+- Matplotlib
-pytorch
+- PyTorch
-pyDOE
+- pyDOE
-scipy
+- scipy
-Jupyer Notebook
+- Jupyter Notebook
-CLAWPACK (If you want to set up a custom problem, otherwise data is provided for each system)
+- CLAWPACK (If you want to set up a custom problem, data is provided for each system otherwise)

 -------------------------------------------